 The Andersons (ANDE) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the agriculture company had lost 3.53% over the past month, lagging the Basic Materials sector's loss of 2.45% and outpacing the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the agriculture company had lost 2.04% in the past month.
+In that same time, the Basic Materials sector gained 0.61%, while the S&P 500 lost 3.26%.

-The Andersons will be looking to display strength as it nears its next earnings release, which is expected to be February 15, 2022.
-On that day, The Andersons is projected to report earnings of $0.58 per share, which would represent a year-over-year decline of 1.69%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.63 billion, up 3.27% from the year-ago period.
+Investors will be hoping for strength from The Andersons as it approaches its next earnings release, which is expected to be February 15, 2022.
+In that report, analysts expect The Andersons to post earnings of $0.58 per share.
+This would mark a year-over-year decline of 1.69%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.63 billion, up 3.27% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for The Andersons.
+Any recent changes to analyst estimates for The Andersons should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-The Andersons is currently a Zacks Rank #3 (Hold).
+The Andersons is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note The Andersons's current valuation metrics, including its Forward P/E ratio of 16.61.
-Its industry sports an average Forward P/E of 20.74, so we one might conclude that The Andersons is trading at a discount comparatively.
+Valuation is also important, so investors should note that The Andersons has a Forward P/E ratio of 16.76 right now.
+Its industry sports an average Forward P/E of 20.08, so we one might conclude that The Andersons is trading at a discount comparatively.

 The Agriculture - Products industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 213, which puts it in the bottom 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 183, putting it in the bottom 29% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.